 CLOTHING — What to Pack

-✅ 2–3 safari shirts (long sleeve, neutral colours): Khaki, olive, stone, grey.
-Long sleeves protect against sun and insects on morning drives.
-Cotton or light linen — not synthetic.
+✅ 2–3 safari shirts (long sleeve, neutral colors): Khaki, olive, stone, grey.
+Long sleeves protect against the sun and insects on morning drives.
+Cotton or light linen, not synthetic.

 ✅ 1 lightweight fleece or softshell jacket: Essential.
 Mara morning game drives are cold at altitude.
 This is the most-forgotten item on guest packing lists every year.